accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

     - The input check is accompanied, if necessary, by suggestions for expected values.

 ##### Special cases
-In these situations, the criterion is not applicable:

-- The error message is generated automatically by the PDF editing software.
+The criterion is not applicable when the error message is generated automatically by the PDF editing software.
-- The personalisation of error messages requires the use of a script language.

 ##### Evaluation methodology {class="disclosure methodo"}

-###### With Acrobat Reader and NVDA
+###### With Acrobat Reader

-1. Open the PDF file and activate NVDA.
+1. Open the PDF file.
-2. With NVDA, use the tab key to activate each field.
-3. Fill in fields with values likely to cause input errors (an invalid format for an e-mail address, for example).
+2. Fill in form fields with values that are likely to cause input errors (e.g. entering an incorrectly formatted email address).
-4. Use the tab key to exit fields or, if the form allows it, to send the form.
+3. Use the tab key to exit fields or, if the form allows it, to send the form.
+4. For each error message relating to a data type, format or expected value displayed in an information window, check that the error message includes an example of an actual input (for an email address, check that it includes a real address in the format ‘jean.dupont@sample.com’).

-5. For each error message relating to a data type, format or expected value, check
+5. For each error message relating to a data type, format or expected value specified directly in the document, check
-    - that the error message includes an example of a real input (for an email address, check that a real address is indicated based on the "jean.dupont@sample.com" pattern);
+    - that it contains an example of a real input (for an email address, check that a real address is mentioned, such as ‘jean.dupont@sample.com’);
+    - that it is visible near the field;
-    - that the real input example is played back vocally when the field is activated.
+    - that the tooltip contains information similar to the visible text.
 5. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}